marvelman3284/dotfiles/README.md

     - [midnightcord](https://github.com/spinfish/midnightcord)
     - [deepbluetheme](https://github.com/OnScreenProton/deepbluetheme)

->>> Although the folder is named `discord` you shouldn't place the theme folders inside of your discord folder.
+> Although the folder is named `discord` you shouldn't place the theme folders inside of your discord folder.
 The files belong in `/directory/where/powercord-is-installed/src/Powercord/themes/`

 ## Release History

+* 0.0.3
+  * Add in my discord configs - *31/03/2021*
+* 0.0.2
+  * Add in my konsole configs - *30/03/2021*
 * 0.0.1
     * First batch of commits that contain my main dotfiles - *29/03/2021*